glass half-empty

 • his father died

-• his favourite son was killed
+• he thought his favourite son was dead

 • his favourite son wasn’t dead – he miraculously resurfaced in Egypt.